 I’ve been having a midlife crisis for some time now.
-Life’s uncertain — how do you know when you’re in the middle?
+Life’s uncertain — how do you know when you’re in the middle?by admin

 I’ve been having a midlife crisis for some time now.
 Life’s uncertain — how do you know when you’re in the middle?
 That’s how I justified dragging it out for ten years — just to be certain it’s the real thing.
 Then, when a phone call from my dad asking if I’d like to go look at a horse led to putting my foot in the stirrup and climbing back in the saddle after about 20 years afoot, my lifelong love affair with horses was on again — and this time there was just no stopping it.
 Looking around me at clinics, trail rides and the barn where I board, I realized I am not alone.

 Natural writer’s curiosity led to research, and it turns out that the worn out cliché of Midlife crisis has found new life in a cultural phenomenon that now claims me as one of its own.
 For women of a certain age, in lieu of a spiffy red convertible, this means that record numbers of us (not to be outdone by our male counterparts) are claiming a shiny new “mustang” of our own.